puppetlabs/puppetlabs-puppetdb/README.md

 Upgrading
 ---------

+###Upgrading from 2.x to version 3.x

+For this release a major dependency has changed.
+The module `pupppetlabs/postgresql` must now be version 3.x.
+Upgrading the module should upgrade the `puppetlabs/postgresql` module for you, but if another module has a fixed dependency that module will have to be fixed before you can continue.

+Some other changes include:

+* The parameter `manage_redhat_firewall` for the class `puppetdb` has now been removed completely in favor of `open_postgres_port` and `open_ssl_listen_port`.
+* The parameter `manage_redhat_firewall` for the class `puppetdb::database::postgresql`, has now been renamed to `manage_firewall`.
+* The parameter `manage_redhat_firewall` for the class `puppetdb::server` has now been removed completely in favor of `open_listen_port` and `open_ssl_listen_port`.
+* The internal class: `puppetdb::database::postgresql_db` has been removed.
+If you were using this, it is now defunct.
+* The class `puppetdb::server::firewall` has been marked as private, do not use it directly.
+* The class `puppetdb::server::jetty_ini` and `puppetdb::server::database_ini` have been marked as private, do not use it directly.

 ###Upgrading from 1.x to version 2.x

 A major dependency has been changed, so now when you upgrade to 2.0 the dependency `cprice404/inifile` has been replaced with `puppetlabs/inifile`.
 This may interfer with other modules as they may depend on the old `cprice404/inifile` instead, so upgrading should be done with caution.
 Check that your other modules use the newer `puppetlabs/inifile` module as interoperation with the old `cprice404/inifile` module will no longer be supported by this module.